Skip to content

 In practice: instead of cashing the full price on signing day, the seller “lends” part of the amount to the buyer.
 That amount is repaid over 2 to 5 years, with interest.

-It’s a common financing mechanism in Quebec SME transactions, where we work exclusively with sellers.
+It’s a common financing mechanism in Quebec SME transactions.
 It isn’t a sign that the deal is weak — it’s a normal piece of the financing structure.

 The VTB shows up in the letter of intent (LOI) as one of the components of the price.
 That’s when it’s negotiated — not later.
-Understanding how to structure an LOI that protects the seller often shifts several hundred thousand dollars.
+A well-structured LOI can shift several hundred thousand dollars in the seller’s favour.

-Understanding how it works is a key step in the process of selling a business in Quebec for any owner of a Quebec SME with revenue above $3 million.
+Understanding how it works is part of the foundation of the process of selling a business in Quebec.

 Why it’s so common